Nasdanika/server/org.nasdanika.cdo.web/doc/application-rendering.md

 	}
 ```

 This section groups these methods by their purpose and provides quick overview of what each method does.
-As usual, JavaDoc provides more details, and source code is the final authority.
+As usual, JavaDoc provides more details, and the source code is the final authority.

+##### Method call graphs

+The following two graphs may help to grasp the "big picture" of interdependencies of rendering and routing methods:

+* [Highlighting](http://www.nasdanika.org/rendering-2.html) - Route methods are red and render methods are green.
+    * Dragable nodes.
+    * Zoom (mouse wheel) and pan.
+    * Double-click to center node.
+    * Hover to highlight 1st-order neighborhood and show a tooltip with method name.
+Click to fade surroundings.
+* [Layered](http://www.nasdanika.org/rendering.html) - a slightly different graph without highlighting, but with layering.
+Route methods are blue and render methods are green.

+The graphs do not contain all the Route/Renderer methods - some foundational methods, which are called by a large number of other methods (e.g. ``getRenderAnnotation()``) were excluded from the graph for clarity.

 ##### General purpose methods